Mr-Mango753/396mybotsFINAL/README.md

 ------------------------
 1.)
 Clone the repository

 2.)
-Run the command: "pip3 install pybullet" in the terminal to properly run simulation.
+Run the command: "pip3 install pybullet" in the terminal to properly install packages to run simulation.

 3.)
 Run the search.py file in the folder

-Note: You can change generation and population values in the cosntant.py folder.
-You can also see the fitness of each generation through the fitnessPlot.txt file.
+Note: You can change generation and population values in the constant.py folder.
+You can also see the fitnesses of each generation through the fitnessPlot.txt file.
 This was used to plot the various fitness of different robots.

 -----------------------------
 Credit: Much of the code and the information used to make these robots were taken from the ludobots subreddit: https://www.reddit.com/r/ludobots/

-I also had much help thanks to posts made in Campuswire by TA's and students alike.
+I also had help from posts made in our classes Campuswire page.
+Thank you to the students and TA alike.

 This was made with the guidance of Profesor Sam Kriegman and his CS396-Artificial Life class at Northwestern University.